Criteria for Davies Irreducibility of Markovian Quantum Dynamics: Algebraic criteria for Davies irreducibility

-The generation of the algebra in this statement involves linear combination and multiplication, but \emph{not} Hermitian conjugation \cite{Note1}.
+The generation of the algebra in this statement involves linear combination and multiplication, but \emph{not} Hermitian conjugation \cite{Note2}.
 In Sec.~\ref{sec:motivation}, we already mentioned an inaccurate interpretation of Evans theorem in the recent physics literature, based on the algebra generated by $\{\hL_\alpha,\hL_\alpha^\dag,\hH\}$ and used to assess the uniqueness of steady states.
-Another inaccurate approach, closer to Theorem~\ref{theorem:LKalgebra}, probes whether $\{\hL_\alpha,\hH\}$ generate the full algebra $\B(\H)$ \cite{Prosen2012-86,Prosen2012-86b,Buca2012-14,Ilievski2014-1,Oliveira2020-53,Thingna2021-31}.
-However, the operators $\{\hL_\alpha,\hH\}$ are generally not accissible from $\{\hL_\alpha,\hK\}$ thorugh multiplication and linear combination, and we will give corresponding counter-examples in Sec.~\ref{sec:examples-qubit}.
-A case that works are systems where $\Span\{\hL_\alpha\}$ is a self-adjoint set ($\hat{X}$ being in the set implies that $\hat{X}^\dag$ is also contained), as we can then add $\frac{1}{2}\sum_\alpha \hL^\dag_\alpha\hL_\alpha$ to $\hK$ to obtain $\hH$ according to Eq.~\eqref{eq:algebraicCrit}.
+Another inaccurate approach, closer to Theorem~\ref{theorem:LKalgebra}, probes whether $\{\hL_\alpha,\hH\}$ generate the full algebra $\A(\H)$ \cite{Prosen2012-86,Prosen2012-86b,Buca2012-14,Ilievski2014-1,Oliveira2020-53,Thingna2021-31}.
+However, the operators $\{\hL_\alpha,\hH\}$ are generally not accessible from $\{\hL_\alpha,\hK\}$ through multiplication and linear combination, and we will give corresponding counter-examples in Sec.~\ref{sec:examples-qubit}.
+A case that works are systems where $\Span\{\hL_\alpha\}$ is a \emph{self-adjoint set} ($\hat{X}$ being in the set implies that $\hat{X}^\dag$ is also contained), as we can then subtract $\frac{1}{2}\sum_\alpha \hL^\dag_\alpha\hL_\alpha$ from $\hK$ to obtain $\hH$ according to Eq.~\eqref{eq:algebraicCrit}.

-Employing Schur's lemma, which states that the only operator commuting with the entire algebra $\B(\H)$ is the identity (times a scalar), we get the following corollary. \begin{corollary} A Markovian quantum system \eqref{eq:QME} can only be irreducible if $\{\hL_\alpha, \hK\}'=\{z\id\,|\, z\in\mathbb{C}\}$. \end{corollary}
+Employing Schur's lemma, which implies that the only operator commuting with the entire algebra $\A(\H)$ is the identity (times any scalar), we get the following corollary. \begin{corollary} A Markovian quantum system \eqref{eq:QME} can only be irreducible if $\{\hL_\alpha, \hK\}'=\{z\id\,|\, z\in\CC\}$. \end{corollary}